Joe Meek: Sexual orientation

 Meek's homosexuality – at a time when homosexual acts were illegal in the UK – put him under further pressure and he was particularly afraid that his mother would find out about his sexual orientation.
 In 1963 he was convicted and fined £15 for "importuning for immoral purposes" in a London public toilet, and was consequently subject to blackmail.
 In January 1967, police in Tattingstone, Suffolk, discovered two suitcases containing the remains of Bernard Oliver.
-According to some accounts, Meek was afraid of being questioned by the Metropolitan Police, as it was known they were intending to interview all of the gay men in London.
+According to some accounts, Meek was afraid of being questioned by the Metropolitan Police, as it was known they were intending to interview all of the gay men in London in relation to the murder.
 This was enough for him to lose his self-control.

 Decline

-Meek always walked everywhere outside the studio wearing sunglasses, fearing recognition by local gangsters such as the Kray twins, whom he feared would attempt to steal his acts or blackmail him regarding his homosexuality.
+Meek always walked everywhere outside the studio wearing sunglasses, fearing recognition by local gangsters such as the Kray twins, who he feared would attempt to steal his acts or blackmail him regarding his homosexuality.

 Meek's depression deepened as his financial position became increasingly desperate.
 French composer Jean Ledrut accused him of plagiarism, claiming that the melody of "Telstar" had been copied from "La Marche d'Austerlitz", a piece from a score Ledrut had written for the film Austerlitz (1960).
 The lawsuit meant that Meek did not receive royalties from the record during his lifetime, and the issue was not resolved in his favour until three weeks after his death in 1967.

 Murder and suicide

-On 3 February 1967, Meek killed his landlady Violet Shenton and then himself, at his Holloway Road residence.
+On 3 February 1967, Meek killed his landlady Violet Shenton, and then himself, at his Holloway Road residence.
 The weapon used was a single-barrelled shotgun which he had confiscated from his protégé, former Tornados bassist Heinz Burt.
 Meek and Shenton had argued over his noise levels and the rent that he still owed, before Meek picked up the gun.
 Burt had informed Meek that he had used the gun to shoot birds while on tour, at which point Meek had taken it.
 Meek had kept the gun under his bed, along with some cartridges.
 As the gun owner, Burt was questioned intensively by police before being eliminated from their enquiries.
 Meek was buried at Newent Cemetery, Newent, Gloucestershire.